 Connecting through food

 The Coexist Community Kitchen is a non-profit cookery school in Easton, Bristol.
-Our main aim is to use food as a vehicle to work with people who experience social marginalisation in our society.
+Our main aim is to use food as a vehicle to support people who experience social marginalisation in our society.
+We believe everyone should have a space to share food, learn new skills, and build meaningful connections.
+We see food as the simplest way to help create a stronger, healthier, and more joyful society.

 FREE COMMUNITY MEALS